zepedae/social-environmental-raster/README.md

 # Create a Raster with Human Social and Environmental Characteristics

 This project is part of a larger study examining the human social characteristics and environmental characteristics shaping human-coyote interactions in the Chicago Metropolitan Area.
-These files use social data collected by the American Community Survey (US Census) and environmental data produced by the Chicago Metrpolitan Agency for Planning.
+These files use social data collected by the American Community Survey (US Census) and environmental data from the Chicago Metrpolitan Agency for Planning (https://www.cmap.illinois.gov/data/land-use/inventory).

+The figure below shows a version of this raster that was used in the analysis of coyote behavioral data as part of my research on human-coyote interactions at UC Davis.
 <img width="467" alt="image" src="https://user-images.githubusercontent.com/112019669/224872768-ba64b051-4af0-4a02-acfa-b0818710f4a4.png">